Annie Griffiths

 Annie Griffiths (born 1953) is an American photographer known for her work at National Geographic and a founder of Ripple Effect Images.

 Biography and career

 Griffiths was born in Minneapolis, Minnesota.
 Hired at National Geographic in 1978, she was one of the first female photographers for the magazine.
 She is a fellow of the International League of Conservation Photographers (ILCP).
 She was one of the founders of Ripple Effect Images, a collective dedicated to providing storytelling resources to groups who wish to improve the lives of women worldwide.

 Griffiths, a mother of two, would take her kids on worldwide assignments, one of her children visited 13 countries in utero.
 In 2008 she authored a book on the experiences that included such details as using diapers for packing her camera lenses.
 Griffiths teaches photography classes and workshops and was a visiting professor of photography at Ohio University.

-She lives in Great Falls, Virginia with her two children, Lily and Charlie.
+She lives in Reston, Virginia, she has two kids, Lily and Charlie, and three grandkids.

-She is no longer married to former husband Don Belt.
+She is no longer married to her former husband Don Belt.